dianel0922/computer-vision/final_project/README.md

 This is the hardware and software required to run 3D Gaussian Splatting for Real-Time Radiance Fields.
 Technically, the viewer has much smaller requirements compared to the the optimizer.
 I decided to list the

 ### Hardware
 - An NVIDIA GPU with 24GB VRAM* or more.
-Preferably an RTX 3090 or better. _*Future updates to these instructions will have options to modify training for GPUs with less VRAM such as a 3080._
+Preferably an RTX 3080 or better.

 ### Software
 This is the sofware dependencies you will need installed prior to installing the project.
 Many of these dependencies are shared with other NeRF projects.